HandyKurniawan/quantum_platform/README.md

 ## Acknowledgments

-This work is supported by the QuantERA grant EQUIP with the grant numbers PCI2022-133004 and PCI2022-132922, funded by Agencia Estatal de Investigación, Ministerio de Ciencia e Innovación, Gobierno de España, MCIN/AEI/10.13039/501100011033, and by the European Union “NextGenerationEU/PRTR”.
+This work was supported by the QuantERA project EQUIP (grants PCI2022-133004 and PCI2022-132922, funded by the Agencia Estatal de Investigación, Ministerio de Ciencia e Innovación, Gobierno de España, MCIN/AEI/10.13039/501100011033, and  ANR-22-QUA2-0005-01, funded by the Agence Nationale de la Recherche, France), and by the European Union "NextGenerationEU/PRTR".
+This research is part of the project PID2023-147059OB-I00 funded by MCIU/AEI/10.13039/501100011033/FEDER, UE.
+Handy Kurniawan acknowledges support from the Comunidad de Madrid under grant number PIPF-2023/COM-30051.
+Carmen G. Almudéver acknowledges support from the Spanish Ministry of Science, Innovation, and Universities through the Beatriz Galindo program 2020 (BG20-00023) and the European ERDF PID2021-123627OB-C51.
+We acknowledge the use of IBM Quantum services for this work.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.

+## Contact information

+If you have any questions, feel free to contact handykur@ucm.es